7asanmakki/CineBase/CineBase/README.md

 ## 📖 Overview

 **CineBase** is a modern, responsive Movie Database Web Application built with **React + Vite**.
 It allows users to search, browse, and explore movies with rich details, trailers, and a beautiful dark-themed UI inspired by the CineBase logo colors (red, white, black).
+CineBase is deployed live at [cinebase-three.vercel.app](https://cinebase-three.vercel.app/).

 ---